 - In-store.
 Skimming devices in-store are usually separate to the standard card processing machine.
-This means that if a skimming device is present, your card would be scanned or tapped on two separate devices.
-If you notice such suspicious behaviour, it would be wise to report it: both to your card provider and to the local authorities.
+This means that if a skimming device is present, your card would be scanned or tapped on 2 separate devices.
+If you notice such suspicious behaviour, it would be wise to report it to both your card provider and the local authorities.
 Remember to keep a copy of your police report because you may need it later.

 - ATMs.
-It can be harder to detect skimming devices at ATMs because they can be quite skilfully fitted to look like they’re part of the existing machine.
-You should always look for telltale signs of tampering, including scratches around the card slot, an unfamiliar or odd-looking card slot or any other features that don't seem right, like if the keypad is overly raised or looks too shiny and new compared to the rest of the machine.
+It can be harder to detect skimming devices at ATMs because they can be skilfully fitted to look like they’re part of the existing machine.
+Look for signs of tampering or features that don't fit with how the rest of the ATM looks, such as if the keypad is overly raised or looks too shiny and new.
 Also look out for tiny cameras that could be planted anywhere around the machine (which may be used to capture your PIN as you enter it).
 If you notice any of these suspicious signs at the ATM, do not use it.
 Instead report the matter to the ATM owner immediately, as well as the police.
 If you’ve already used the machine, report it to your card provider as well.

 - Never share your PIN.
-Don't tell anyone your PIN, don’t write it down and definitely do not keep a copy of it in your wallet together with your card.
+Don't tell anyone your PIN or write it down.

 - Avoid outdoor ATMs.
-While this isn’t always necessarily true, an ATM inside the mall is generally safer than a lone outdoor ATM on the street, based on the logic that the former location makes it harder to tamper with.
+While this isn’t always necessarily true, ATMs inside malls are harder to tamper with.

 - Notify your bank when you go overseas.
-Letting your bank know where you are will help them identify legitimate transactions you make when you’re abroad.
-It can similarly help them detect suspicious activity, and allows them to contact you if they want to verify a transaction.
-If you’re going away for a long period of time, it’s also wise to inform them that you’re not planning to use the card for a while.
+This will enable your bank to better spot suspicious and/or legitimate transactions.
+If you’re going away for a long time, it’s also wise to inform them that you’re not planning to use the card for a while.

 Credit card features that help protect you against skimming

 - Chip-and-PIN technology.
-Requiring both a chip and PIN to authorise transactions on your card makes it doubly hard for fraudsters.
-The embedded microchip holds encrypted details about your card that make it more difficult for criminals with skimmers to obtain your information.
+The embedded microchip holds encrypted details about your card which makes it more difficult for skimmers to obtain your information.
 The PIN also helps verify in-person transactions so that it’s harder for thieves to use your card for fraudulent purchases.
-However, you are not always required to enter a PIN, so you should still check your credit card statement as well.
+As you are not always required to enter a PIN, you should still check your credit card statement.

 - Fraud monitoring services.
 Most credit card providers have established security systems and in-house fraud monitoring teams that can quickly detect unusual card activity.
 That’s when you may receive a phone call from them asking if a recent transaction was actually yours.

 - Zero liability.
-Zero liability is a form of consumer protection that all credit card providers are obliged to give you.
-This means that you will not be held liable for fraudulent activities that appear on your account.
-However, there are certain conditions and exceptions to this which you should note: you are obliged to report any fraudulent activity as soon as you notice it, and you must also take reasonable care to protect your card from loss or theft.
+This is a form of consumer protection that all credit card providers are obliged to give you.
+It means you will not be held liable for fraudulent activities that appear on your account.
+However, there are certain conditions and exceptions to this which you should note: You are obliged to report any fraudulent activity as soon as you notice it, and you must also take reasonable care to protect your card from loss or theft.
 Depending on which card you have, there are some other exclusions which can be found in your card policy.

-Finally, although these default credit card features can be a real lifesaver when it comes to card fraud and theft, doing your part and staying vigilant will save you more trouble.
-Look out for suspicious activity and always report it immediately because it’s definitely better to be safe than sorry.
+Although these default credit card features are important, doing your part and staying vigilant will save you more trouble.
+Look out for suspicious activity and always report it immediately.